SENSEI-insitu/IAMR_write_back/README.md

 zero-copy mechanism so that modifications to the passed arrays are seen by IAMR.
 We use numpy to manipulate simulation data.
 However, note that some numpy operations make intermediates and copies of the data and thus one may need to explicitly copy calculations using VTK APIs.
+For this one would use `SetValue` method of the data array class.

 The folloing figure shows the run with(right) and without(left) the SENSEI script activated: